 When Jack was diagnosed with Leukemia, I looked for tips on how to prepare our household for the journey ahead.
 I didn’t find much in the way of practical tips, so I’ve made my own list in the hopes that it can help others.
-If you have something to add, please feel free to add your suggestions in the comments!
+If you have something to add, please feel free to leave your suggestions in the comments!

-Pills can be administered by using various liquidy substances (and you may find yourself trying them all): pudding, yogurt, applesauce, peanut butter, nutella, whipped cream, jello, jam, chocolate syrup.
+Pills can be administered by using various liquid substances (and you may find yourself trying them all): pudding, yogurt, applesauce, peanut butter, nutella, whipped cream, jello, jam, chocolate syrup.
 You can also try FlavorX.
 Crushing the pills into any of these substances or making them into candy is an option, too.

 Don’t argue or joke with a kid on steroids–it’s just not worth the drama.

 Teach the kid how to let his friends know about being careful around any dangling medical apparati.
 We let everyone who plays with Jack SEE his Broviac catheter so that they don’t forget it’s there and accidentally pull at it.

 Embrace convenience–meal delivery services, drive-thrus, prepackaged meals, protein shakes.

-Assign a friend to screen medical information in books or on the internet – they can then relay the important information to you MINUS the horror stories.
+Assign a friend to screen medical information in books or on the internet.
+They can then relay the important information to you MINUS the horror stories.

-Avoid and relieve burnout:
+Avoid and Relieve Burnout

-- Get out of the house/hospital/etc. Don’t worry about what people might say/think/etc about it – take any kind of relief you can get during this super stressful time.
-This can mean a vacation, a stiff drink, physical activity – what relieves you may vary from what relieves someone else.
+- Get out of the house/hospital/etc. Don’t worry about what people might say/think/etc about it!
+Take any kind of relief you can get during this super stressful time.
+This can mean a vacation, a stiff drink, physical activity; what relieves you may vary from what relieves someone else.

-- Help includes financial.
-Accept money offered.
+- Help includes financial: Accept money offered.
 If you don’t end up needing it, you can give it back later.
 There are ALWAYS surprise expenses that insurance or foundations won’t cover.

 - Take a nap.
 It’s easier to handle things if you’ve had rest.

-Consider getting a prescription sleep aid and an anti-anxiety medication for yourself before problems arise – it’s likely that your sleep will be interrupted at some point, and panic attacks often hit at the least convenient times.
+- Consider getting a prescription sleep aid and an anti-anxiety medication for yourself before problems arise.
+It’s likely that your sleep will be interrupted at some point, and panic attacks often hit at the least convenient times.

 You can’t be too cautious or careful.
 If you feel like you need to take your kid in to see the doctor, DO IT.
 Better safe than sorry!

-Hang in there and take it one hour, minute, second at a time.
+Remember: Hang in there and take it one hour, minute, second at a time.
 Somehow, you’ll get through this.